-EU lawmakers visit Kashmir as stone pelting protests resume
+Five killed as EU delegation visits disputed Kashmir

-SRINAGAR, India (Reuters) - European Union lawmakers on Tuesday began the first visit by a foreign delegation to Indian Kashmir since New Delhi revoked the region’s autonomy in August, and stone-throwing protests resumed after a weeks-long lull, officials said.
+SRINAGAR, India (Reuters) - Five people were killed by militants in Indian Kashmir on Tuesday, police said, as a group of European Union lawmakers began the first visit by a foreign delegation to the disputed region since New Delhi revoked its autonomy in August.

+In the single bloodiest incident in recent months, two police officials said the five men - all construction workers from West Bengal state in eastern India - were shot dead in the Kulgam district.
+One person was injured.

+“Five-bullet ridden bodies were discovered from the room where these laborers were staying,” one of the two police officials said.
+Both officials declined to be named since they are not authorized to speak to the media.

+India accuses Pakistan of backing militants in Kashmir, which Islamabad denies.
+Both countries claim the region in full but rule in parts.

+The latest killings followed a day of stone-throwing protests across parts of Kashmir after a weeks-long lull, triggered by the arrival of 23 EU lawmakers.

-Local residents voiced anger that the federal government was trying to show the delegation Kashmir was returning to normal, even as most mobile phone and Internet connections remain severed and daily life disrupted by a security clampdown.
+Residents voiced anger that the federal government was trying to show the delegation Kashmir was returning to normal, even as most mobile phone and Internet connections remain severed and daily life disrupted by a security clamp-down.

 Two officials, one from the government and the other from the police and both declining to be named, said demonstrations began anew in around 40 different locations in the Himalayan territory, including the main city of Srinagar.

-The demonstration in Srinagar started hours before the EU delegation’s arrival and continued through the day, prompting security forces to fire tear gas, the police official and Reuters witnesses said, despite heavy troop deployment.
+The demonstration in Srinagar started hours before the EU delegation’s arrival and continued through the day.
+The security forces fired tear gas, the police official and Reuters witnesses said.

 At least eight protesters were treated at Srinagar’s main SMHS hospital for injuries.
-Many streets remained strewn with stones and shops were closed as the 23 EU lawmakers arrived in Srinagar shortly after midday.

-Protesters also pelted security forces with stones in at least six other towns in Kashmir, the police official said.
+Protesters also pelted security forces with stones in at least six other towns, the police official said.

-“This is the worst situation we have seen in the last one-and-a-half months,” he said.

 Indian officials say the situation in Kashmir is returning to normal and hope the EU visit will help counter international condemnation of the government’s handling of the situation.